FeyAgape/GitAndMore/Git.md

 1. The easiest way is just to use the `git branch` commands’, or various options.

-- Run `git fetch` "downloads" any new changes from the remote to your local repository
+- Run `git fetch` "downloads" any new changes from the remote to your local repository, `git fetch --all` will fetch all remotes.
 - Run `git branch -a` shows all local and remote branches
 - Run `git branch -r` shows only remote branches.
 - There’s also another way to figure out what branches are on your remote by actually using the remote related commands, `git remote` or `git remote show origin` and `git ls-remote` or `git ls-remote --heads origin`.